 The European pattern (Austrian style) is an example of industrial metalworking art.
 The blades are hand crafted using a traditional hammering process that produces a light, and tensioned structure.
 Strength is derived from the thin curved skin of the blade not from excess metal.
 The human controlled nature of the work leaves each piece with unique character and the skill of the artisan is demonstrated in the final passes of the hammer as they form a pattern on the metal surface.
 This type of blade is fitted to a light weight wooden snath.
 The handles are comfortably positioned permitting an upright stance and the blade is adjusted to skim parallel to the ground.

 Sharpening is a combination of hammering (peening) and honing with a whetstone.
-These blades are NOT GROUND on a grindstone.
 The cutting edge is drawn out thin using a cross peen hammer and a small anvil.
 This is done occasionally to restore the working edge.
 In the field the blade is frequently and quickly dressed with a water-soaked stone.

 The American pattern scythe lacks the refinement of the European model.
 The blades are heavier and do not have the curves or tension of the European style.
 Mounted on a heavy bent-wood snath (also an American pattern) this scythe is hard to use and less efficient.
 These blades are sharpened on a grindstone.

 It's simply satisfying and fun.

 Here's what appeals to me: